Heaxeus/PEAKapalooza/README.md

 ## Known Bugs

-- If doing multiple Peak -> Beach runs in a row, you must fully close an relaunch Peak for them to work.
+- If doing multiple Peak To Beach runs in a row, you must fully close an relaunch Peak for them to work.
-- Peak Unlimited can sometimes result in players not being teleported to the Peak currently, so a current workaround are the following hotkeys:
-    - CTRL + 1: TP's you to Kiln (Do before TP'ing to Peak!)
-    - CTRL + 2: Shuts off fog (mod does this, but can sometimes fail depending on load times)
-    - CTRL + 3: TP's you to Peak
+- Everyone joining in Peak to Beach mode must be in lobby when game starts.
+Joining into a running game will break things!

 ## Features

 - Turn off Blizzards/Rain/Tornados!
 - Make Tornados faster!
 - Make Fog constantly approach (currently up to Caldera)!
-- Abseiling (Peak->Beach) mode!
+- Peak To Beach mode!
 Climb from the Peak to the Beach!
 Your goal is to light a flare next to BingBong!

 ## How to Use

 - Once in the Airport, open the Passport.
 There should be a button near the checkmark to go to the mod page.

-For Abseiling (Peak->Beach) mode, upon start, wait until everyone is teleported to the Peak.
-This will take a moment.
+!!
+For Peak To Beach mode, upon start, wait until everyone is teleported to the Peak.
+This will take a moment. !!

 ## Requirements